wildflowers welcome

 3. They serve many purposes.
 They can grow in a field where everyone can enjoy their presence, or they can be plucked up and set in a vase for a house where only a few will see.
 But, most special is how they can grow on mountaintops where no one may ever see them, for the pleasure of God alone.

 4. They reproduce in abundance after their own kind.
-In Austin, the state capital of Texas, there is a beautiful Wildflower Center maintained as a part of the University of Texas that is named after Texas’ first First Lady.
+Just like the song says, Austin is a city bustling with education, entertainment and boasts our state capital deep in heart of Texas.
+A few years ago, I discovered a beautiful Wildflower Center that is open to the public and maintained as a part of the University of Texas education system.
+The garden is named after its founder and Texas’ first United States First Lady.
 Lady Bird Johnson.
 Her real name was Claudia Alta, but a nurse maid suggested the nickname of “Lady Bird” when she was a child and it stuck.
-She became known by that name her entire life – her autograph bearing the endearment, and even used the name “Bird” on her marriage license.
-The emphasis of her life was on not only beautification, but also showcasing the natural beauty of her homeland of Texas.
+She became known by that name her entire life – her autograph bearing the endearment, and the name “Bird” even appears on her marriage license.
+The emphasis of her life was on not only beautification, but also showcasing the natural beauty of her beloved home state, Texas.

-According to an 80-something year old volunteer named Helen who led me through the gardens, Lady Bird herself designed the center to not only educate people about the usefulness of wildflowers, but to also showcase their beauty and allow them to grow as naturally and preserve the natural resources in the land committed to the Center’s existence.
+According to an 80-something year old volunteer named Helen who led me through the gardens, Lady Bird herself designed the center to not only educate people about the usefulness of wildflowers, but to also showcase their beauty and allow them to grow as naturally preserved as possible.
+She focused on maintaining the natural resources in the land when it was set aside to house the Center‘s vast landscapes.
 It was here that I learned the most remarkable thing about my state’s favorite wildflower, the Bluebonnet.

 Helen took me to a little bald patch of earth with a few green twigs sticking out of the ground.
 Next to the twigs was a small placard noting the Lupinus texenisis had been there.
 She pointed them out and said “These are our Bluebonnets but they are out of season now.
 Most people think these are perennials because they seem to grow back every year, but really this flower is an annual flower.
 It only lives one year – it’s entire existence centers around building it’s seed ball.”
 I later came to know that a seed ball is a small perfectly round sphere of what appears to be dirt, but is in fact thousands of tiny Bluebonnet seeds that will reproduce the next season’s harvest untended.
 The lifespan of the flower is only a few weeks really, and the entire time it is forming the seed ball and when it’s life is over the ball drops and leaves behind a 1000 fold harvest of new wildflowers as a legacy in its place.

-- Do you find feel you have a leadership gift that has not been afforded room to grow and be expressed in your native environment?
+Do you feel you have a leadership gift that has not been afforded room to grow and be expressed in your native environment?